dguyhasnoname/k8s-cluster-checker/README.md

     - node-details
     - node-roles
     - volumes used
-    - OS, K8s and docker version
+    - OS, K8s and docker version.
+Also checks for latest versions.
     - overall and namespaced workload count
-    - analysis od admision-controllers
+    - analysis of admision-controllers
     - analysis of security configs for workloads
     - analysis of health-check probes
     - analysis of resource limits/requests of workloads and their QoS